Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a11y-101-hover-and-accessibility.md

   - accessibility
 ---

-When creating impressive designss, we often choose to implement certain features to only show on hover.
+When creating impressive designs, we often choose to implement certain features to only show on hover.

 This often creates excellent ascetics, and designers tend to love this.